Metal Toxicity: Your Brain Under Siege

 Dental amalgam fillings contain a mixture of several metals including about 50% mercury.
 Over the years, there has been speculation that some diseases may be attributed to a chronic leaching of mercury from fillings.
 However, according to the Food and Drug Administration (FDA), the National Institute of Dental Research, and the United States Public Health Service, research does not indicate that dental amalgam is harmful to health, other than an allergy to one of its components.
 You can request fillings made of composite resins instead, but these have not proven to be as long-lasting as amalgam.
 The American Dental Association advises people not to have existing amalgams replaced.

-Lead can accumulate in the brain and cause injury to the cells, especially in children.
+can build up in the brain and cause injury to the cells, especially in children.
 The brain has a natural barrier (blood-brain barrier) to prevent the entry of foreign substances, but lead can disrupt this barrier and open the door to drugs and toxins.
 Lead also damages neurons in brain regions that are important for learning and memory, the inhibition of inappropriate responses, and the coordination of muscle movements.
 That is why it is so important to make sure that children do not eat paint chips or inhale lead-containing dust.

 You may be exposed to a daily dose of lead if you use dishes with a lead-based glaze or leaded crystal glasses.
 Although newly manufactured products have a warning label indicating lead content, older pieces—especially antiques—may not be marked.